fxfactorial/podge/README.md

 to do a quick HTTP get request for JSON data and subsequently play with the JSON.

+# Examples

+These are all self-contained and tested to work.

+## Requests

-For example, here is a self-contained demonstration program that does a `HTTP` get request
+Program that does a `HTTP` get request

 ```ocaml
 (* This file is named show_query.ml *)